 • Weight distribution hitch: A weight distribution hitch attaches to the hitch receiver on an SUV or pickup.
 It helps level the vehicle and trailer, evenly distributes the tongue weight, and increases the hitch receiver’s weight capacity.
 Weight distribution hitches can handle 5,000–15,000 pounds of weight.

-• Curb weight: How much your vehicle weighs without any passengers or cargo
+• Curb weight: The weight of your vehicle without passengers or cargo

-• Payload: The total weight of any cargo and passengers in your vehicle, including the tongue weight
+• Payload: The total weight your vehicle can carry, including passengers, cargo, and tongue weight

-• Towing capacity: The maximum amount of weight your vehicle can tow, including the trailer weight and payload
+• Towing capacity: The maximum weight your vehicle can safely tow

 • Hitch kit